10 day care safety issues

 As much as you'd love to be with your kids around the clock, it's not always feasible.
-And if you must leave your child in someone else's care, you want to make sure they're safe.
-Whether you choose a child care facility or family child care in a private home, the best advice is to be proactive and question the provider's safety procedures, according to Lynette Fraga, executive director of Child Care Aware.
+So when you must leave your child in someone else's care, you want to make sure they're safe.
+Whether you choose a day care facility or an in-home day care, the best advice is to be proactive and question the provider's safety procedures, according to Lynette Fraga, executive director of Child Care Aware.

 We asked several experts — including Fraga; Dr. Danette Glassy, a pediatrician and chair of the American Academy of Pediatrics Section on Early Education and Child Care; Carolyn Stolov, family-life expert at Care.com; and Dr. Karen Sheehan, medical director at the Injury Free Coalition for Kids of Chicago — to share their thoughts about the safety issues that day care providers and parents should be on the lookout for.

 Here are 10 of the biggest safety concerns when it comes to group care and ways parents and caregivers can address them.

 Anytime you have a group of kids without enough adult supervision, you're asking for trouble.
 "Infants and toddlers should be in sight at all times, and young children should be supervised at all times," says Glassy.